 I thought i’d drop a few words about vistag as we’ve tested the tool a little bit on two of our now interactive websites (not e-commerce, yet…).
-The first website did not work due to, what we believe was slider revolution interference.
-Vistag and slider revolution tandem renders our website completely unusable.
+Our first website did not work due to, what we believe was slider revolution interference.
+Slider revolution and Vistag tandem renders our website completely unusable.
 Therefore, we decided to switch it off there.

 The second of our interactive websites, a static WordPress site, was (is) much better.
 We’re still testing it there but performance is all good and Pingdom/GTMetrix/PageSpeed did not mark any meaningful drops in loading speed scores.
 Even with 10+ or so tags thrown on two web pages.

 To cut to the chase, I really like the visual presentation and interactive aspects of Vistag.
-Objectively looking at it – Vistag WILL make you and others hover, click, poke, fondle and (hopefully) buy-through those flashing gems.
+Objectively speaking, Vistag WILL make you and others hover, click, poke, fondle and (hopefully) buy-through those flashing gems.
 There is just no way around it given how our brains and eyes work.

 However, at this point in time, Vistag isn’t finished tool yet and many fundamental options are missing.